By Gwendolyn Craig

 On this late-April day, Dietschler was surprised by the amount of snow falling (and sticking).
-He walked part of the preserve with Anne Rhoades, executive director of the preserve; Garrett Chisholm, stewardship coordinator for the preserve; and Nicole Campbell, terrestrial invasive species coordinator with the Capital Region PRISM.
+He walked part of the preserve with Anne Rhoads, executive director of the preserve; Garrett Chisholm, stewardship coordinator for the preserve; and Nicole Campbell, terrestrial invasive species coordinator with the Capital Region PRISM.

-Rhoades and Chisholm guided the group to their most infested stands of hemlocks.
+Rhoads and Chisholm guided the group to their most infested stands of hemlocks.
 Looking up at the canopy, clumps of white sticking like gum at the base of hemlock needles seemed to stand out, even with the snowfall.
-Rhoades said HWA was first spotted on the 2,000-acre preserve in 2015, but it reached a high infestation level by 2019.
+Rhoads said HWA was first spotted on the 2,000-acre preserve in 2015, but it reached a high infestation level by 2019.
 The preserve has treated some of its hemlocks with the same insecticides used on Lake George, and it expects to use another round of it later this spring.

 “But in terms of landscape-scale management of HWA across a very large area, chemical treatment is not feasible over a very long period of time,” Rhoades said.
 “I feel like the only hope for saving the species as a whole over a very long period of time is through biological control.”

 Dietschler had hoped to release the silver flies while at the preserve, but he wanted to give them their best chance at survival.
 That meant releasing them on a warmer, sunny day.
 But he, Rhoads and Chisholm identified the stands of trees where Chisholm would return with the big jars of hope, unscrew the top and let about 800 flies fly.